goedelsoup/keef/README.md

 # keef
-A local implementation of the Hashicorp stack
+A single-host, multi-datacenter capable implementation of the Hashicorp stack

+Keef is primarily designed for use as a DevOps experimentation environment.
+While it could be used for local development, its overhead may be too much to handle significant Nomad deployments.
+If you are using it for local development, you will likely want to run single instances of the Consul and Nomad servers.

 *Note: Currently multi-datacenter support for Vault and Traefik is not provided.*